 Pacific Grove, CA 93950

-Located along California’s spectacular Central Coast in Pacific Grove, Asilomar is a derivation of two Spanish words – “asilo”, which means retreat or refuge and “mar”, which means sea, and combined, is literally and appropriately translated as “refuge by the sea”.
+On California’s spectacular Central Coast in Pacific Grove, Asilomar is a derivation of two Spanish words.
+To illustrate, “asilo”, for retreat or refuge and “mar”, which means sea.
+Combined, the word is literally and appropriately translated as “refuge by the sea”.
+What’s more, it clearly lives up to its description.

-Designed by the famed architect Julia Morgan, best known as the designer of the iconic Hearst Castle further south, Asilomar was originally built as the YWCA’s summer camp and conference center in the early 20th century.
-Construction across the original 30 acres lasted between 1913-1928 and several of Morgan’s original structures still exist, which represents her largest collection of California Arts & Crafts styled-architecture.
-These iconic structures include the Phoebe Apperson Hearst Social Hall (1913), Mary Crocker Dining Hall (1918), Visitor’s Lodge (1915) and Mary S. Merrill Recreation Auditorium (1928).
+Much of the original property is a design by Julia Morgan, best known as the designer of the Hearst Castle further south.
+Asilomar was originally built as the YWCA’s summer camp and conference center in the early 20th century.
+Set across 30 acres overlooking Monterey Bay, many of the original structures still exist.
+In fact, this represents Julia Morgan’s largest collection of California Arts & Crafts styled-architecture.
+In detail, these are Phoebe Apperson Hearst Social Hall, Mary Crocker Dining Hall, Visitor’s Lodge and Mary S. Merrill Recreation Auditorium.

 Since 1956, Asilomar has been owned and operated by California State Parks.
-Today the property covers 107 acres including the acclaimed namesake state beach, known for its sweeping vistas, thriving wildlife and coastal sand dunes.
+Today the property covers 107 acres including the acclaimed namesake state beach.
+Just footsteps away, the beach is known for its sweeping vistas, thriving wildlife and coastal sand dunes.
 Asilomar is just one of a handful of properties managed by the California State Parks that offer alternative camping, such as lodging and cottages.

-Asilomar’s dining, lodging, hospitality and conference services are managed by Aramark, a Fortune 500 company and a leader in the managed services industry whose other listings include Chicago’s Field Museum, Hearst Castle in San Simeon, the Philadelphia Zoo, Pikes Peak in Colorado Springs, Colorado, Zephyr Cove Resort in South Lake Tahoe and Yosemite National Park.
+Asilomar’s dining, lodging, hospitality and conference services are managed by Aramark, a Fortune 500 company.
+In addition to Asilomar, Aramark oversees other listings like Chicago’s Field Museum, Hearst Castle in San Simeon, and Philadelphia Zoo.
+Even more properties are Pikes Peak in Colorado Springs, Colorado, Zephyr Cove Resort in South Lake Tahoe and Yosemite National Park.

 How To Get There

-Asilomar State Park and Conference Grounds can be reached via California Highway 1 to Highway 68, towards Pacific Grove.
+Asilomar State Park and Conference Grounds is along the Monterey Bay in Pacific Grove.
+Getting to the Conference Grounds is easy by taking Highway 1 to Highway 68 towards Pacific Grove.
 Eventually, Highway 68 turns into Forest Avenue and then intersects with Sunset Drive on the left.
 A few minutes past Pacific Grove High School, signs will direct visitors to the entrance of Asilomar Conference Grounds.
-Visitors wishing to continue to Asilomar State Beach simply stay on Sunset Drive a few minutes more to the coast.
+If you want to visit Asilomar State Beach beforehand, simply stay on Sunset Drive a few minutes more.
+Otherwise you can just walk to the beach once you have your room.

-Asilomar features more than 300 guest rooms from three room types: historic rooms designed by Julia Morgan, standard rooms and cottages with one to four bedrooms.
-Each of the rooms types also includes complimentary parking.
+Asilomar features more than 300 guest rooms from three room types.
+For instance, there are historic rooms designed by Julia Morgan and standard rooms.
+Additionally, Asilomar offers a number of cottages with one to four bedrooms.
+Each of the rooms and cottages includes complimentary parking.

-Historic and standard rooms come with one or two beds, a private bathroom, living room with fireplace, free Wi-Fi and a balcony or terrace.
-However, these rooms do not come equipped with a TV, telephone or microwave, although a refrigerator may be available upon request for a nominal fee.
-Moreover, the standard rooms are quite rustic and have often been described on TripAdvisor as “outdated” and in need of “renovations”.
-Still, Asilomar’s overall rating on TripAdvisor is “very good”, a clear indication that the majority of reviewers enjoyed their stay here.
+Historic and standard rooms come with one or two beds, a private bathroom and living room with fireplace.
+In addition, rooms have free Wi-Fi and either a balcony or terrace.
+However, these rooms do not have a TV, telephone or microwave.
+On the other hand, if you want a refrigerator, you can request one for a nominal fee.
+Be that as it may, standard rooms are quite rustic.
+In fact, rooms have been described on TripAdvisor as “outdated” and in need of “renovations”.
+Nevertheless, Asilomar’s overall rating on TripAdvisor is “very good”, a clear indication that the majority of reviewers enjoy their stay.
+Besides, if quiet is what you’re looking for, you’ve found a great spot.

-Visitors can shop at Asilomar’s Park Store, located inside the Phoebe A. Heart Social Hall.
-The store features additional refreshments like coffee and espresso, snacks, sundries, gifts and clothing.
+You can shop at Asilomar’s Park Store, inside the Phoebe A. Heart Social Hall.
+The store features refreshments like coffee and espresso, snacks, sundries, gifts and clothing.
 Additionally, the store offers tickets to the world famous Monterey Bay Aquarium as well as bike rentals.

-In addition to a heated outdoor pool that open daily and year round, Asilomar is also acclaimed for its array of outdoor activities, including biking, hiking and bird watching.
-The property also offers a beach volleyball court, a pool table inside the Social Hall, self-guided and ranger-guided state park tours, surfing at one of the area’s top surfing spots and last but certainly not least, a convenient, .25-mile boardwalk that connects the Conference Grounds to the State Beach.
+In addition to a heated outdoor pool that open daily and year round, Asilomar offers an array of outdoor activities.
+For example, you can go biking, hiking and bird watching.
+The property also has a beach volleyball court, a pool table inside the Social Hall.
+If that’s not enough, there are also self-guided and ranger-guided state park tours.
+Even more activities are surfing and last but certainly not least, a convenient, .25-mile boardwalk to the beach.

 Off Property Activities

-Among the suggested off property restaurants are the C Restaurant & Bar, Grasings, Lucia Restaurant & Bar, Old Fisherman’s Grotto, Valley Kitchen and Aubergine, who just today was awarded the only Michelin star in the Monterey Bay Area in the brand new Michelin Guide California.
+Among the suggested off property restaurants are the C Restaurant & Bar, Grasings, Lucia Restaurant & Bar, Old and Fisherman’s Grotto.
+Even more recommendations are Valley Kitchen and the Restaurant at Aubergine.
+The latter is the only Michelin-star restaurant in the entire Monterey Bay Area.
+Of course, there are many other Michelin Guide inclusions for Carmel-by-the-Sea and Monterey.